CodeXJUAN/jwear-app/README.md

 In this ocassion i will use React-Native and Tailwind, because my intention is to do a mobile application.

+And for the Backend I will use FastAPI with Python to do the connection with the database.

 ## Database

 I will use a platform named Aiven, that offers free databases with a free plan, and i will create a MySQL database to store the photos and to be able to do the log in.